 View osprey, mountain bluebird, scrub jay, magpie, and swallows.
 Great blue herons, loons, Canada geese, hawks, a variety of ducks, and an occasional golden or bald eagle may be seen.

 Things To Do

-Starvation State Park offers a variety of recreation opportunities on water and land.
+Fred Haves State Park at Starvation offers a variety of recreation opportunities on water and land.
 Launch all types of watercraft from a wide, concrete boat ramp.

 FISH